One-Utah-Data-Science-Hub/utah-data-science.github.io/README.md

 	* *Planning Community Infrastructure (Planning)* awards
 	{% comment %} support planning efforts to engage research communities to develop new CISE community research infrastructures.
 Such an infrastructure could be eventually funded through the CCRI program (Planning-C) or the [NSF mid-scale research infrastructure](https://www.nsf.gov/pubs/2022/nsf22637/nsf22637.htm) programs (Planning-M).  {% endcomment %}
 	* *Medium Community Infrastructure (Medium)* awards
-	{% comment %} support the creation of new CISE community research infrastructure or the enhancement of existing CISE community research infrastructure with integrated tools, resources, user services, and research community outreach to enable innovative CISE research opportunities to advance the frontiers of the CISE core research areas.
+	{% comment %} support the creation of new CISE community research infrastructure or the enhancement of existing CISE community research infrastructure with integrated tools, resources, user services, and research community outreach to enable innovative CISE research opportunities to advance the frontiers of the CISE core research areas.  {% endcomment %}
 	* *Grand Community Infrastructure (Grand)* awards support
-	{% comment %} projects involving significant efforts to develop new CISE community research infrastructure or to enhance and sustain an existing CISE community research infrastructure to enable world-class CISE research opportunities for broad-based communities of CISE researchers that extend well beyond the awardee organization(s).
+	{% comment %} projects involving significant efforts to develop new CISE community research infrastructure or to enhance and sustain an existing CISE community research infrastructure to enable world-class CISE research opportunities for broad-based communities of CISE researchers that extend well beyond the awardee organization(s).  {% endcomment %}
 	* Deadline: July 21, 2023, annually thereafter
 	* Award: *Planning* $50-250K for durations up to two years; *Medium* $750K to $2M for durations up to three years; *Grand* $2-5M for durations up to five years